-In brief, the mouth of Hudson Strait has an overdeepening that could give rise to the type of hysteretic behaviour predicted by our model.
-A possible interpretation of Heinrich events is that the discharge of sediment-laden icebergs occured as a result of an abrupt and irreversible retreat of the grounding across this overdeepening, as shown in panel g of figure 3.
+[81] In brief, the mouth of Hudson Strait has an overdeepening that could give rise to the type of hysteretic behavior predicted by our model.
+A possible interpretation of Heinrich events is that the discharge of sediment-laden icebergs occurred as a result of an abrupt and irreversible retreat of the grounding across this overdeepening, as shown in Figure 3g.
 Importantly, such a retreat could be triggered by external climatic variations, for instance if there were a drop in accumulation rate a due to low precipitation levels at the coldest point in the Bond cycle, or a rise in sea levels as envisaged by Flückiger et al. [2006].
-Equally, a retreat of this type could occur due to internal changes in the ice sheet increasing basal slipperiness (decreasing Cin our model), as envisaged by the binge-purge oscillator of MacAyeal [1993].
+Equally, a retreat of this type could occur because of internal changes in the ice sheet increasing basal slipperiness (decreasing C in our model), as envisaged by the binge-purge oscillator of MacAyeal [1993].
 The precise interplay between climatic forcing, internal thermomechanical changes and grounding line dynamics will need to be taken up by future work, and points to the need for a better representation of ice stream dynamics in marine ice sheet models.

 4.2.
-A missing piece: buttressing
+Missing Piece: Buttressing

-We now turn to the main limitation of our model, namely that it describes only a two-dimensional ice sheet.
+[82] We now turn to the main limitation of our model, namely that it describes only a two-dimensional ice sheet.
 This restriction allows us to decouple the evolution of the shelf from the problem of grounded ice flow through the stress boundary condition (9), which in turn is useful in validating numerical results: results obtained from a coupled sheet-shelf model must agree with those obtained from solving a model for the grounded sheet only.
-Moreover, changes to a twodimensional ice shelf, for instance through basal melting, do not affect the grounded sheet.
-However, we reiterate that these observations only hold if the shelf is freely floating, two-dimensional, and has a finite extent.
+Moreover, changes to a two-dimensional ice shelf, for instance through basal melting, do not affect the grounded sheet.
+However, we reiterate that these observations only hold if the shelf is freely floating and two dimensional and has a finite extent.

-In three dimensions, the explicit integration of the momentum conservation equation to produce the boundary condition equation (9) is no longer possible.
-In general, if the ice shelf is confined to an embayment or makes contact with the sea floor to form ice rumples, grounding line stresses are likely to be below the value in (9).
+[83] In three dimensions, the explicit integration of the momentum conservation equation to produce the boundary condition equation (9) is no longer possible.
+In general, if the ice shelf is confined to an embayment or makes contact with the seafloor to form ice rumples, grounding line stresses are likely to be below the value in (9).
 To see the significance this buttressing effect may have, note that a reduction in grounding line stress by a factor $\theta < 1$ compared with equation (9) changes the flux prescription (16) to

-$$q_B(x_g) = \left(\frac{\bar{A}(\rho_i g)^{n+1} (1 - \rho_i / \rho_w)^n}{4^n C}\right)^{\frac{1}{m+1}} \theta^{\frac{n}{m+1}} h^{\frac{m+n+3}{m+1}}.$$ (29)
+$$q_B(x_g) = \left(\frac{\bar{A}(\rho_i g)^{n+1} (1 - \rho_i / \rho_w)^n}{4^n C}\right)^{\frac{1}{m+1}} \theta{m+1}^{\frac{n}{m+1}} h{m+1}^{m+n+3}.$$ (29)